knpuniversity/symfony2-rest/knpu/episode1/response-asserter.md

 phpunit -c app src/AppBundle/Tests/Controller/Api/ProgrammerControllerTest.php
 ```

 And *that* passes.
-When things pass on the first try it kinda scares me, so
+Nothing scares me more than when things are green on the first try,
-let's assert `UnitTester2` and see it fail.
+... well that and snakes on a plane.
+So, let's assert `UnitTester2` and see it fail.

 ```bash
 phpunit -c app src/AppBundle/Tests/Controller/Api/ProgrammerControllerTest.php